 As a non-permanent resident, you have specific requirements to qualify for a mortgage.
 For example, you must:

-- be legally authorized to work in Canada
+Be authorized to work in Canada

-- have a work permit
+Have a work permit

-- purchase a property you will live in
+Purchase a property you will live in

-- put down a minimum of a 10% down payment.
+Have a minimum 5% down payment.

 What Lenders Review When Qualifying for a Mortgage